thofma/TestingSFC.jl/README.md

 The following functions will run the algorithms which are part of the proofs from the paper.

 > [!WARNING]
-> Some of the functions that show that an integral group ring $\mathbf{Z}[G]$ does have SFC require large amounts of RAM (hundreds of gigabytes) in the case that $|G|\geq 192$.
+> Some of the functions below that show that an integral group ring $\mathbf{Z}[G]$ does have SFC require large amounts of RAM (hundreds of gigabytes) in the case that $|G|\geq 192$.
 Moreover, the non-Magma versions might take a very long time to finish in these cases.
 Indeed, in many cases the magma version is necessary in practice.

 ```julia
 using TestingSFC